 And as for advertising on behalf of others, via any of the multiple previously discussed methods.
 Always ask yourself “Would I buy this service/product that I am recommending if I have the same requirements as my readers?”.
 It’s far easier to convince someone else to purchase something if you are convinced about the quality of product you are recommending.

-Don’t get stuck on any one method of revenue generation, be sure to try out each of them for a three month period or so.
+Don’t get stuck on any one method of revenue generation.
+Be sure to try out each of them for a three month period or so.
 Never more than three or four at a time and make sure you give each monetization technique a fair chance, give each its own space.

 If you insert all affiliate advertising in the form of in content links, you can not possibly compare it to a banner that is always on display on every page of your site.
 Place all monetization techniques on the almost equal footing and give them a fair trial.
 It may take a while, but it’ll be well worth the effort!

-You’ll find that no matter how many statistics you read about advertising, no one can really predict the outcome for your website.
+No matter how many statistics you read about advertising, no one can really predict the outcome for your website.
 You need to try things out and perfect your ideal hybrid of revenue generating techniques.

 I hope you found the post useful 🙂 Subscribe to Colorlib for more of the same!